-5.1 If the CMA reasonably believes that PPU arrangements have been created, or are in progress or contemplation and will be carried into effect, it shall within a reasonable time decide:
+- 7.1 If the CMA reasonably believes that PPU arrangements have been created, or are in progress or contemplation and will be carried into effect, it shall decide whether to conduct a review in accordance with article 7.2. - 7.2 In a review under this article, the CMA shall within a reasonable time decide: - (a) whether PPU arrangements have been created, or are in progress or contemplation and will be carried into effect; - (b) whether those arrangements have resulted, or may be expected to result, in a substantial lessening of competition in the provision of privatelyfunded healthcare services in the relevant local area; and if so

-- (a) whether PPU arrangements have been created, or are in progress or contemplation and will be carried into effect; - (b) whether those arrangements have resulted, or may be expected to result, in a substantial lessening of competition in the provision of privately funded healthcare services in the relevant local area; and if so - (c) whether it should take action for the purpose of remedying, mitigating or preventing the substantial lessening of competition or any adverse effect which has resulted from, or may be expected to result from, the substantial lessening of competition. - 5.2 In deciding the questions mentioned in paragraph 1 of this article, the CMA may, in particular, have regard to the effect of any action on any relevant customer benefits in relation to the creation of the relevant PPU arrangements concerned.
+- (c) whether it should take action for the purpose of remedying, mitigating or preventing the substantial lessening of competition or any adverse effect which has resulted from, or may be expected to result from, the substantial lessening of competition and if so what action it is to take. - 7.3 In deciding the questions mentioned in article 7.2, the CMA may, in particular, have regard to the effect of any action on any relevant customer benefits in relation to the creation of the relevant PPU arrangements concerned. - 7.4 No review under this article shall be started more than four months after the day on which material facts about the relevant PPU arrangements were given to the CMA or were made public so as to be generally known or readily ascertainable.